erdenbatuhan/interactive-arap/README.md

 #### Prerequisites

 - Install CMake GUI: `sudo apt-get install cmake-gui`
-- Create a library directory: `mkdir lib`
+- Create a library directory: `mkdir libs`
-- Switch to this directory: `cd lib`
+- Switch to this directory: `cd libs`

-Complete the following steps in `lib` directory!
+Complete the following steps in `libs` directory!
 Note that normally you would not have to run `make` in the **header-only** libraries, just `make install` would suffice.
 However, out of completeness, we included both commands in the guidelines below.

 #### 1) Eigen